Scattering entropies of quantum graphs with several channels: Examples

 Now we can find the scattering amplitudes for the special case where $n$ quantum graphs $G$ with the same scattering amplitudes of reflection ($\mathcal{R}$) and transmission ($\mathcal{T}$) are arranged in a series layout.
 Thus, the final form of its reflection and transmission amplitudes are

 and

 with

-A second layout can be defined starting with two vertices $v_1$ and $v_2$ in parallel as shown in Fig. \ref{fig:fig5} (top, left), where both vertices are only connected to the other two vertices $v_i$ and $v_f$, which are the vertices with leads attached to them.
+A second layout can be defined starting with two vertices $v_1$ and $v_2$ in parallel as shown in Fig. \ref{fig:fig5}(a), where both vertices are only connected to the other two vertices $v_i$ and $v_f$, which are the vertices with leads attached to them.
 Here we define the vertices $v_i$ and $v_f$ with the same amplitudes $r$ and $t$, and $v_1$ and $v_2$ with the respectively scattering amplitudes $r_1$, $t_1$ and $r_2$, $t_2$.
-Furthermore, to simplify these equations, here we define $z_j = e^{i k\ell_j}$, where $\ell_j$ is the distance between the vertices in parallel to the ones with leads attached, as shown in Fig. \ref{fig:fig5} (top, left).
-So, we have the reflection and transmission for this system as
+Furthermore, to simplify these equations, here we define $z_j = e^{i k\ell_j}$, where $\ell_j$ is the distance between the vertices in parallel to the ones with leads attached, as shown in Fig. \ref{fig:fig5}(a).
+So, we have the scattering amplitudes for this system as

 where